 Best Handwriting Apps For Android

-The first app in the list, Handwriting Memo is a simple note-taking app which lets you input using your fingers or a stylus.
+t, Handwriting Memo is a simple note-taking app that lets you input using your fingers or a stylus.
 The interesting feature of this app is the boundless drawing area, you can simply scroll through the app whenever you run out of writing space and the app creates more space right away.

 The app is easy to use and offers a natural writing experience with three different pen types.
 You can also draw shapes like lines, rectangles, and circles to highlight during note-taking.
 The size of the tip can be adjusted by tapping the pen and adjusting the slider.
 You can save the notes in the app or share it with other social media as an image.